flowcommerce/lib-reference-scala/README.md

 Scala library providing convenient and fast access to reference data

-## Source Data
+## Adding new reference data

+Changes should not be done to this repository direcly.

-This library wraps the source data provided by the [Flow Reference Project](https://github.com/flowcommerce/json-reference)
+This library wraps the source data provided by the [Flow Reference Project](https://github.com/flowcommerce/json-reference).
+Therefore, if new reference data needs to be added, it should be added to [json-reference](https://github.com/flowcommerce/json-reference) first.
+After changes are merged in the [json-reference](https://github.com/flowcommerce/json-reference), the code generate has to be invoked here.

+Find more details about how references are organized and managed [here](https://www.notion.so/flow/References-bd8b9b8f5c434d21aa0bf1c0b98e6d66).

 ## Installation